 While this is promising work, it’s been agreed that we’re not advanced enough in the research yet to even begin trying to test this on humans.
 What it has given us is a deeper understanding of a common practice for overcoming trauma and the possibility of a future in trauma treatment.

-If your daughter is struggling with overcoming trauma, it’s critical to reach out to a professional for guidance.
+If your child is struggling with overcoming trauma, it’s critical to reach out to a professional for guidance.

 Solstice is here for your daughter

 Solstice is a groundbreaking residential treatment center for girls, ages 14 to 18.
-Our girls often grapple with depression, anxiety, overcoming trauma, ADHD, and other emotional or behavioral problems when they come to us.
+Our girls and assigned female at birth often grapple with depression, anxiety, overcoming trauma, ADHD, and other emotional or behavioral problems when they come to us.
 Dealing with these issues can get confusing and overwhelming fast–but we’re here to help guide you.

 For more information about overcoming trauma at Solstice, please contact us at (866) 278-3345.